 One of the main areas in which I explore the application of these techniques is the provision of assurances for self-adaptive systems.

 I also have research interests in related areas that include control theory, cyber-physical and real-time systems, as well as self-aware computing systems.

-I am a member of the Enterprise Systems Group at the University of York, and the Architecture-Based Languages and Environments (ABLE) group at Carnegie Mellon University.
+I am a member of the Enterprise Systems Group and the Trustworthy Adaptive and Autonomous Systems & Processes team at the University of York, and an affiliated researcher in the Architecture-Based Languages and Environments (ABLE) group at Carnegie Mellon University.

 During the academic years 2018-2019 and 2019-2020, I am co-instructing with Richard Paige, Dimitris Kolovos and Nicholas Matragkas the Software Engineering Project module (SEPR) at the Department of Computer Science, University of York.
 This module introduces key software engineering topics, and encourages teams of students to incorporate them into the collaborative development of a software project that runs during the Autumn and Spring terms.

 During the academic years 2013-2017, I have co-instructed with David Garlan Models of Software Systems (17-651) at Carnegie Mellon University's Master of Software Engineering (MSE).
 This course exposes students to abstract models and logics that over time have proven important in the study of software systems and includes topics like state machines, process algebras, concurrency, and temporal logics, among others.